Vejaaa/sosc/Readme.md

-# hello from sosc
+# hello from veja
-# github practice
+# learning about github